 - provide speedy redress to consumer complaints and end the unscrupulous exploitation of consumers.

 - educate consumers and champion consumer interests at appropriate forum.

 - enforce all enactments aimed at protecting consumers.

-The current Director General of CPC Nigeria is Babatunde Irukera who oversees the operations of all its offices in the six geopolitical zones of the country from the headquarters in Abuja.
+The current Director General of FCCPC Nigeria is Babatunde Irukera who oversees the operations of all its offices in the six geopolitical zones of the country from the headquarters in Abuja.

-From our research, we observe some very key challenges faced by CPC as well as other Consumer-focused NGOs in safe-guarding the interest of the Nigerian consumer.
+From our research, we observed some key challenges faced by FCCPC as well as other Consumer-focused NGOs in safe-guarding the interest of the Nigerian consumer.
 The list includes but is not limited to

 - Lack of funding – With as much as these agencies do, there is a strict budget allocation and as such they find themselves not always able to do as much as the consumer situation in the country demands.